 The WG9 Framework drafting team was launched in 2015 and is led by editors David W. Long, Mark Selwyn, and Leah Waterland.
 Earlier drafts of this publication were a focus of dialogue at the WG9/WG10 Joint Midyear Meeting in Miami in May 2015, the WG9/WG10 Joint Midyear Meeting in Pasadena in February 2016, the WG9/WG10 Joint Annual Meeting in Houston in February 2017, and the WG9/WG10 Joint Annual Meeting in Philadelphia in March 2019.
-Stage One of this Framework was published for public comment in February 2018.
-This Stage Two publication addresses the remaining important SEP/FRAND issues identified by WG9 that were not addressed in Stage One.
-The editors have reviewed the comments received through the Working Group Series review and comment process.
+The first part ("Stage One") of this Framework was published for public comment in February 2018.
+The second part ("Stage Two") was published for public comment in November 2019.
+The editors have reviewed the comments received through the Working Group Series review and comment process and provide this final/post-publication version updated to 2020.
+WG9 will form a drafting team to update this Framework from 2021 on in a future Sedona publication.

 This Framework represents the collective efforts of many individual contributors.
-On behalf of The Sedona Conference, I thank in particular R. Eric Hutz, the Chair of WG9, and Matthew Powers, the Vice-Chair of WG9, who serve as the Editors-in-Chief of this publication, and Teresa Rea, the Vice-Chair of WG10 and WG9 Steering Committee member, who is serving as our WG9 Steering Committee Liaison.
-I also thank everyone else involved for their time and attention during this extensive drafting and editing process, including: David W. Long, Mark Selwyn, Leah Waterland, Byron Holz, Anne Layne-Farrar, Richard J. Stark, Koren W. Wong-Ervin, and Theodore Stevenson, III, and also Hon.
-Theodore Essex (ret.) who served as WG9 Judicial Advisor.
-We also thank other individuals who significantly contributed to the substantive development of this Framework, including, but not limited to Chris Dunstan.
-We further thank volunteer Henry Becker for his contributions.
+On behalf of The Sedona Conference, I thank in particular R. Eric Hutz, the former Chair of WG9, and Matthew Powers, the Chair of WG9, who serve as the Editors-in-Chief of this publication, and Teresa Rea, the Vice-Chair of WG10 and WG9 Steering Committee member, who is serving as our WG9 Steering Committee Liaison.
+I also thank everyone else involved for their time and attention during this extensive drafting and editing process, including David W. Long, Mark Selwyn, Leah Waterland, Hon.
+Theodore R. Essex (ret.), Thomas A. Brown, Patricio Delgado, Byron Holz, and Theodore Stevenson, III.
+We also thank other individuals who significantly contributed to the substantive development of this Framework, including, but not limited to Chris Dunstan, Anne Layne-Farrar, and Richard J. Stark, and Koren W. Wong-Ervin.
+We further thank volunteer Henry Becker for his earlier contributions.

-The Working Group had the benefit of the review of our Judicial Review Panel formed for this Framework, consisting of Hon.
+For the November 2019 public comment version, the Working Group had the benefit of the review of our Judicial Review Panel formed for this Framework, consisting of Hon.
 Cathy Ann Bencivengo, Hon.
 Kathleen M. O'Malley, and Hon.
 James L. Robart.
 The statements in this Framework are solely those of the non-judicial members of the Working Group; they do not represent any judicial endorsement of any recommended practices.

 Given the high stakes and highly contentious nature of these SEP/FRAND issues, it is important to emphasize the disclamatory language on the cover of this and all Sedona publications.
 The statements herein "do not necessarily represent the views of any of the individual participants or their employers, clients, or any organizations to which they may belong."
-The numerous "some may argue" positions presented throughout this Framework may not represent the consensus of the group described, and implicitly do not represent the consensus of the full drafting team or all of WG9.
+The numerous "some may argue" positions presented throughout this Framework may not represent the consensus of the group described and implicitly do not each represent the consensus of the full drafting team or all of WG9.
 It would be expressly contrary to the Sedona consensus, nonpartisan spirit and mission to move the law forward in a reasoned and just way for the contents of this Sedona publication to be used against any of its WG9 member contributors in a litigation or other contexts.